Questions Regarding Crutch Safety

 2: Risk to opponents

 The record is equally safe regarding opposing players being injured as the direct result of another player's crutch.

 Trips, falls, and collisions happen, of course.
 That happens regardless of age group or whether the game is standard or adaptive soccer.
 But the few amputee soccer injuries which have been reported were the result of physical game play, not because crutches were involved.

 Crutches Stay Close to the Body

+For us, it makes sense to use the tool properly.
 The closer the player keeps the crutches to his/her body, the more stability and the more speed they achieve.
 A wider stance = slower and less stable.

 Try it yourself.
 Get a pair of crutches.
 Take one shoe off and don't put that foot down while you're in motion.

 Try running with the crutches close to your body, then try in a wider stance.
 See how it feels.